collaborative-robotics/documentation/ReadMe.md

+# Collaborative Robotics Toolkit (CRTK)

-Common API documentation is on the [wiki](https://github.com/collaborative-robotics/documentation/wiki).
+Documentation is on the [wiki](https://github.com/collaborative-robotics/documentation/wiki).